 The guillotine choke is one of the most reliable and effective methods of immediately taping out an opponent in BJJ, submission wrestling, and MMA.
 Otherwise, it can be done from many positions, including the guard, standing, etc.

 If you want to perform a successful guillotine submission, there are many things to learn.
-Therefore, take a look at parts of this article to get everything you need to know about this head and arm choke.
+Therefore, look at parts of this article to get everything you need to know about this head and arm choke.
 Stay tuned!

 Guillotine Choke from Closed Guard